kevinsudhir/AdvancedNetworking_HTTPS_Assignment/README.md

 ##### 1. Question: 1.(a).
 Using an appropriate library, write a small web server which takes URLs of the form "http://hostname:port/{add,subtract,multiply,divide}/x/y" and prints the result as a single text/plain result.
 So the URL http://hostname:port/add/5/7Links to an external site.
 1.(b).
 Extend your code to instead of taking a URL containing the expression, instead take JSON via a POST operation.

-Download the zip file from git repository or got clone the repository File name to be run: http_server.py
+Download the zip file from git repository or git clone the repository File name to be run: http_server.py

 ##### 2. First step: